Goya's Ghosts: Plot

-In 1792, Spain suffers amid upheaval from the French Revolution.
-Francisco Goya is a renowned painter who does portraits as the Official Court Painter to Spain's royalty, among others.

-The Spanish Inquisition is disturbed by some of Goya's work.
-Brother Lorenzo Casamares defends him and later hires him to paint his portrait.
-Lorenzo says that his works are not evil, but simply depict evil.
-He recommends that the Church/Inquisition step up against anti-Catholic practices, and he is given power to intensify the Inquisition.
+In 1792, the work of Francisco Goya, the Official Court Painter to Spain's royalty, disturbs the Spanish Inquisition.
+Brother Lorenzo Casamares hires Goya to paint his portrait.
+Lorenzo eventually is given power to intensify the Inquisition.

 While posing for Goya, Lorenzo sees a painting and asks about the model he uses, Inés, the daughter of rich merchant Tomás Bilbatúa.
-Later, Inés is spotted in a tavern by Holy Office spies (trained by Lorenzo) declining a dish of pork.
-She is summoned by the Inquisition and arrested on charges of "Judaizing" by refusing pork.
-She is stripped naked and tortured by strappado (put to The Question) into a confession and then imprisoned.
+Inés is later summoned by the Inquisition and arrested on charges of "Judaizing" by refusing pork.
+She is stripped naked and tortured by strappado into a confession and then imprisoned.

-Her father begs Goya for help, who in turn asks Lorenzo to learn about Inés's situation.
+Tomás begs Goya for help, who in turn asks Lorenzo to learn about Inés's situation.
 Lorenzo finds her naked in the dungeon, feigning to help her and pass a message to her family.
-He covers her up and offers to pray with her, but struggles with his desire for her.
+He covers Inés up and offers to pray with her.
 She prays with him at his request.

-Later, at a dinner in Bilbatúa's home where he and Goya are guests, Lorenzo defends strappado (The Question).
-He argues that if the accused is innocent, God will give him or her the strength to deny guilt; therefore, a person who confesses under duress must be guilty.
-Bilbatúa does not agree and argues that people will confess to anything under torture, to which Goya also agrees.
+Later, at a dinner in Bilbatúa's home where he and Goya are guests, Lorenzo defends the act of torturing someone to get a confession.
+Goya and Bilbatúa disagree.

-Bilbatúa then draws up a document which says that Lorenzo confesses to being a monkey, and with the help of his sons, tortures Lorenzo in the same manner, causing him to break down and sign it.
+Bilbatúa then draws up a document which says that Lorenzo confesses to being a monkey, and aided by his sons, tortures Lorenzo, causing him to break down and sign it.
 Bilbatúa promises to destroy the document if Inés is released.
-He gives Lorenzo a large gold 'donation' for the Church in the hopes it may persuade the Holy Office to release her.
+He gives Lorenzo a large gold 'donation' for the Church in the hopes that it may persuade the Holy Office to release her.

-Lorenzo pleads for Inés, and the Inquisitor-General Father Gregorio accepts the money, but refuses her release, since she has confessed.
-Lorenzo again visits Inés, offering to pray with her, but instead rapes her.
-Later, her father brings the document to the king, Charles IV who is amused at reading it and promises to look into Inés' situation.
-The document is an embarrassment to the Holy Office, and Lorenzo flees when they come to arrest him.
+The Inquisitor-General Father Gregorio accepts the money, but refuses Inés's release, since she has confessed.
+Lorenzo again visits Inés and rapes her.
+Later, Tomás brings the document to king Charles IV, who promises to look into Inés's situation.
+The document is an embarrassment to the Holy Office, and Lorenzo flees to France when they come to arrest him.
 His portrait is confiscated and publicly burned in effigy.